About this project

-The purpose of the Road Collision Investigation Project (RCIP) is to establish whether there is a business case for putting more resource into the investigation of road crashes, based on a comparison with the approach to crash investigation used for other modes (Rail, Air and Sea) and safety critical industries (Oil & Gas) which suggests there could be a critical gap in the feedback cycle from the investigation of individual incidents through to the development of policies and strategies to reduce the incidence of crashes and mitigate the severity of those still happening.
+The purpose of the Road Collision Investigation Project (RCIP) was to establish whether there was a business case for putting more resource into the investigation of road crashes.
+This was based on a comparison with the approach to crash investigation used for other modes (Rail, Air and Sea) and safety critical industries (Oil & Gas) which suggested there could be a critical gap in the feedback cycle from the investigation of individual incidents through to the development of policies and strategies to reduce the incidence of crashes and mitigate the severity of those still happening.

-The project will develop new approaches to harvesting and analysing data about the causes of road crashes from different sources, including information from police investigations beyond that captured in STATS19 returns, and will look across agencies to improve our understanding of the circumstances that result in death, injury and traffic disruption.
-RCIP will look for patterns emerging from similar incidents in different places, and will consider and potentially trial interventions to tackle the causes identified.
+The project developed new approaches to harvesting and analysing data about the causes of road crashes from different sources, including information from police investigations beyond that captured in STATS19 returns, and looked across agencies to improve our understanding of the circumstances that result in death, injury and traffic disruption.

 Project aims and objectives

-This project will seek to establish whether there is a business case for putting more resource into the investigation of road crashes and if there is, to establish how best to develop it.
-It will include the:
+This project sought to establish whether there was a business case for putting more resource into the investigation of road crashes and if so, to establish how best to develop it.
+This included the:

 - Development of an appropriate analytical framework, grounded in systems thinking, for effective learning from road collision investigation;

 - Review of the critical factors that make the ‘learning cycle’ effective for Rail, Sea and Air;